Helplessness Blues

 Helplessness Blues is the second studio album by American band Fleet Foxes, released on May 3, 2011, by Sub Pop and Bella Union.
-The album received universal acclaim from critics, going on to be nominated for Best Folk Album for the 54th Grammy Awards.
+The album received universal acclaim from critics, going on to be nominated for Best Folk Album at the 54th Annual Grammy Awards.
 The release peaked at number 4 on the Billboard 200, the band's highest position on the chart to date.
 To support the album, the Fleet Foxes embarked on a worldwide Helplessness Blues Tour.

 Helplessness Blues is the band's first studio album to feature bass guitarist Christian Wargo and multi-instrumentalist Morgan Henderson.
 It is also the only Fleet Foxes album to feature drummer and backing vocalist Josh Tillman, who left the band in 2012 to pursue his solo career under the name Father John Misty.